juliehockey30/highwingSnapshotChallenge/README.md

 #ROOM FOR IMPROVEMENT
 I wanted to bring to your attention a few things that, given more time, I would definitely go back and cleanup/fix.

+* First and foremost, I would love to go back and add some jest unit tests

 * For the "Marketing" toggle, I used the data called "brokerDivision" in the query and response.
 This was because of process of elimination.

 * The app currently is NOT scaling appropriately.
 If you re-size the window, the styles get very messed up and you need to refresh the page before they go back to normal.